You-Gao/Blog/game-reviews/a-short-hike.md

 </div>
 <br/><br/>

-- **Quest (Givers)**: In "A Short Hike," quest givers are NPCs who provide the player with tasks that offer both growth and narrative depth.
-While the quests themselves grant golden feathers and encourage exploration, the quest givers add a layer of storytelling and character development.
-The existence of these quest givers fosters a sense of community and connection, enhancing the player's emotional investment in the game and its world
+- **NPCs**: In "A Short Hike," NPCs  provide the player with tasks that offer both growth and narrative depth.
+While the quests themselves grant golden feathers and encourage exploration, the NPC add a layer of storytelling and character development.
     - M: NPCs
     - D: Social Interaction
     - A: Narrative